Youssef080808/Telegram-py-bot/README.md

 - `migrate_to_sqlite.py` — one-off script that imports records from the legacy `subscribers.json` into the database
 - `requirements.txt` — dependencies needed for deployment
 - `Dockerfile` — defines the container image used for local runs, CI, and production
-- `.github/workflows/build.yml` — GitHub Actions workflow that builds and publishes the image on every push to `main`
+- `.github/workflows/build.yml` — GitHub Actions workflow that builds, publishes, and deploys on every push to `main`
-- `terraform/main.tf` — Terraform configuration defining the EC2 instance, security group, and startup script
+- `terraform/main.tf` — Terraform configuration defining the EC2 instance, security group, IAM role, and startup script
 - `subscribers.db` — generated at runtime, stores each subscriber's chat ID, post count, and digest time
 - `bot.log` — generated at runtime, records every command used with chat ID and timestamp